ossmos/analyzer4d.nvim/README.md

 The command first checks for the `host` option and then the `ANALYZER_HOST` environment variable of `host` is not specified.
 If both are not present, the user is prompted for an ip address.

+### AnalyzerRestart

+Restarts the Analyzer software after 1 second of idle time.

 ## Features